 The “house call” of the past is taking on new life as consumers get more familiar with receiving their care outside of the traditional doctor’s office during the pandemic.
 Just 4% of consumers responding to an HRI survey in 2020 indicated that they had had a doctor, nurse or other clinician visit their home to provide care, but consumer interest is growing.
 More than three-quarters of consumers said they are willing to get in-home care for anything ranging from a well visit to chronic disease management.
 At-home care may also help ease certain patients back into the health system after having deferred care during the pandemic.
 Thirteen percent of consumers said that being able to receive care in their homes, including virtual and in-home options, would make them feel most comfortable about rescheduling care they had put off.

 With many introduced to virtual health visits for the first time during the pandemic, consumers are becoming increasingly willing to receive virtual care for a variety of services.
 Almost two-thirds (62%) of consumers would be willing to use virtual care in the future, according to an HRI survey.

-And while most providers told HRI they are using virtual visits for follow up appointments, 34% of consumers said that they would like to use them for an initial visit to assess a new health issue.
+While most providers told HRI they are using virtual visits for follow-up appointments, 34% of consumers said that they would like to use them for an initial visit to assess a new health issue.